postnubilaphoebus/cell_gui/README.md

 - Indexing starts at 1; the background is always saved as 0 in your mask.

 ### 📋 Copy & Paste Points (Right-Click)
-- Copy points in one slice and paste them in the next using right-click
+- Copy points in one slice and paste them in the next using right-click.
 - Right-click once to copy points in the current slice.
 - Right-click again in a neighboring slice to paste — great for quickly labeling similar-looking cells across slices.